• Home

 Yes, it is important to monitor treatment to make sure it is working properly, and to determine if any insulin dosage adjustments are necessary.

 You will be taught by our staff how to perform blood glucose curves on your cat in the comfort and convenience of your home and schedule.
-The first curve will take place 5-7 days after insulin administration begins as well as each time the dosage of insulin is changed.
+The first curve will take place 1-2 weeks after insulin administration begins as well as each time the dosage of insulin is changed.
 Once your cat is stabilized as determined by the doctor, curves are to be done monthly.
-A curve involves taking a blood glucose (BG) measurement, using a glucometer, at the time of insulinadministrations and every two hours in between for a 12 hour period.
+A curve involves taking a blood glucose (BG) measurement, using a glucometer, at the time of insulin administrations and every two hours in between for a 12 hour period.
 At the time your cat is due for insulin the BG must be > 230 for it to be safe to give insulin.
 If the BG is < 230 do not give insulin and contact our office for instructions.
 If it is a Sunday do not give insulin and call our office Monday morning with an A.M.
 BG reading.
 Do not give insulin again until we tell you otherwise.
 It is safer to go without insulin, even for 36-48 hours, than to risk giving too much insulin and possibly causing hypoglycemia (low blood sugar/glucose).
-BG curve readings are to be recorded and then reported to our office the next business day either by phone (770-579-6001) or fax (770-579-6013).
-The receptionists will give this information to a doctor who will interpret the data, decide if a change in insulin dosage is required, what that change will be and when do to the next curve.
-Our office will then call you back with this information.
+BG curve readings are to be recorded and then reported to our office via email (catspwc@pawswhiskersandclaws.com).
+This information will be given to your cat’s veterinarian who will interpret the data, decide if a change in insulin dosage is required, what that change will be and when to do the next curve.
+Our office will then email/call you back with this information.
 It is not necessary to take BG readings on a daily or twice daily (at time of insulin administration) basis.
-The weekly or monthly curves are sufficient to assess insulin need and anticipate changes in that need.
+The weekly or monthly curves are sufficient to assess insulin need and anticipate changes.
 In addition, cats will typically begin to resent such frequent BG testing.
 You will also be educated about the signs of hypoglycemia in cats so you will know what to look for on a daily basis and can always check a BG if you suspect low blood sugar.

 What happens if my cat receives too much insulin?